-- Use cotton-plugged pipettes. - Gently expel the contents of the pipette against the wall of the container and allow it to flow down the side (tip-to-wall technique). - Do not mix the contents of a container by alternating suction and blowing with a pipette. - Use TD pipettes instead of TC pipettes.
-The last drops from a TD pipette do not need to be expelled or blown out to get an accurate measurement. - Submerge used non-disposable pipettes into a horizontal tray of disinfectant solution inside the BSC immediately after use.
+- Use cotton-plugged pipettes. - Gently expel the contents of the pipette against the wall of the container and allow it to flow down the side (tip-to-walltechnique). - Do not mix the contents of a container by alternating suction and blowing with a pipette.